 Holidays and Festivals

 India has a rich history of art, including temples, monasteries, paintings and literature.
 Indian art is religious in its themes and developments.
 Cinema is also popular in India.
-Bollywood, India's equivalent to Hollywood, produces over 1,000 movies per year -- nearly three times as many as Hollywood's studios.
+Bollywood, India's equivalent to Hollywood, produces from 800 to 1,000 movies per year -- nearly three times as many as Hollywood's studios.

 The sitar is a stringed instrument used in traditional Indian music, community dancing and singing.
 The veena (another stringed instrument, similar to the sitar) and tabla (drums) are other common Indian instruments.
 Guitars are also extremely popular.
 The most popular music for most Indians is the soundtracks from the current movie hits, made in the local languages (Tamil, Hindi, Telugu).